 Variations

 Falafel is a versatile dish, and there are several delicious variations found across different regions.
 If you want to use more fava beans then try an Egyptian falafel.
 Add more cumin flavour for a Palestinian Falafel.
 Serve your falafel with pomegranate molasses for a dairy-free dip like the Syrians do.
-You can also try Yemeni Falafel that are larger in size and made with large fava beans.
+You can also try Yemeni Falafel that are larger and made with large fava beans.

 Equipment